-In relation to (i) – (iii) above, if there are more applications being considered than there are places available as each stage of priority criteria is being applied, a ballot will be held to determine the successful applications.
+In relation to (i) to (iv) above, if there are more applications being considered than there are places available as each stage of priority criteria is being applied, a ballot will be held to determine the successful applications.

-In applying (iv) priority will be given to placing requests for children and young people who live in South Ayrshire, after which any remaining spaces will be allocated by a further ballot.
+In applying (v) priority will be given to placing requests for children and young people who live in South Ayrshire, after which any remaining spaces will be allocated by a further ballot.

-When a ballot is required it will be carried out by South Ayrshire Council’s Educational Services.
+When a ballot is required it will be carried out by officers within South Ayrshire Council’s People Directorate and independently verified.

 Placing requests made other than at the start of primary or secondary school

 There are times when parents/carers may wish their child to move schools during their primary or secondary education.
 There are sound educational reasons for trying to ensure these moves take place at the start of a new school session i.e. August.
 However, at times parents/carers may wish to submit a mid-session placing request.

 If you wish your child to move schools in August you should submit a placing request no later than 10 June, as any applications received after this date may not be considered until schools return at the beginning of the new session.
 Your child must return to their current school until you receive a decision on your placing request application.